cosmetic bonding thumb

 Breakages can be avoided by never biting into your food with the front teeth where the change was made.
 We recommend that you use a fork and knife to cut your food and eat and chew on the back teeth.

-How long does Cosmetic Bonding last?
+How long does Composite Bonding last?

 Dental bonding can last up to a decade if you take the appropriate care of your teeth.

-Bearing in mind that the bonding resin isn’t as strong as your natural teeth, you’ll have to avoid practices that might harm your teeth such as chewing on ice, pens, pencils, hard objects, or your fingernails.
+Bearing in mind that the bonding resin isn’t as strong as your natural teeth, you’ll have to avoid practices that might harm your teeth, such as chewing on ice, pens, pencils, hard objects, or your fingernails.
 You will have to avoid biting into food as much as possible.

 The bonding resin might also be damaged if you grind your teeth.
 If you grind your teeth at night, you may consider investing in a night mouthguard.
 Grinding can cause the resin to wear down and chip off considerably faster than regular wear and tear.